HTML-GUY0/Calculator/README.md

-# Calculator
+# ➗ Calculator ✖️
-It is a Simple Calculator, consisting of multiplication, addition, subtraction, division and more.
+It is a Calculator, consisting of **multiplication, addition, subtraction, division and some scientific features**.

 # 💻 Desktop Demo
 ![Calculator Demo](example-desktop.png)